 Filing a Request for Review.
-The Parent shall submit to the EEC a written, signed, and dated request for a review within 30 Days of notice that their child care is being terminated or denied, or within 30 Days of an action or determination by the Subsidy Administrator which the Parent claims violates EEC subsidy regulations or policy.
-The request for a review shall contain the Parent's name, address, and telephone number; the name, address and telephone number of the Subsidy Administrator and the reason for the request.
-If a Parent wishes to submit evidence in support of his or her request, such as documents or receipts, the evidence must be received by the EEC within 14 calendar Days of submitting the request for review, in order to make such evidence a part of the review record.
+The parent shall submit to the EEC a written and dated request, which may be made via email, for a review within 30 days of notice that their child care is being terminated or denied, or within 30 days of an action or determination by the Family Access Administrator which the parent claims violates EEC financial assistance regulations or policy.
+The request for a review shall contain the parent's name, address, and telephone number, the name, address and telephone number of the Family Access Administrator, and the reason for the request.
+If a parent wishes to submit evidence in support of their request, such as documents or receipts, the evidence must be received by EEC within 14 calendar days of submitting the request for review in order to make such evidence a part of the review record.

 Representation.
-The Parent may be represented by a person of his or her choosing at any stage of the review process.
+The parent may be represented by a person of their choosing at any stage of the review process.

-Continuation of Subsidized Child Care Services.

-In order for subsidized child care services to continue pending outcome of the review, the Parent shall:

-file with the EEC a written request for the continuation of child care services on a form provided or prescribed by the EEC prior to the termination of the child care services;

-at all times during the review process and any subsequent appeals keep all undisputed fee payments current; and

-at all times during the review process and any subsequent appeals ensure that the child continues to attend care in accordance with the child's Authorization.

-Requests for review of a denial notice will not be eligible for continuation of care.

 10.11: continued

-Termination of Continued Subsidized Child Care.
-Subsidized child care services continued in accordance with 606 CMR 10.11(5)(a) shall be terminated if at any time during the review process or any subsequent appeals:
+Termination of Continued Child Care Financial Assistance.
+Child care financial assistance continued in accordance with 606 CMR 10.11(5)(a) shall be terminated if at any time during the review process or any subsequent appeals:

 a determination is made that the sole issue is a challenge to the validity of a particular law or EEC regulation;

-a change affecting the Parent's subsidy occurs subsequent to the filing of the request for a review which makes the previously filed request for a review moot, and the Parent fails to appeal the subsequent matter within the applicable time period; or
+a change affecting the parent's financial assistance occurs subsequent to the filing of the request for a review which makes the previously filed request for a review moot, and the parent does not appeal the subsequent matter within the applicable time period; or

-the Parent fails to comply with the requirements for continuing subsidized care listed in 606 CMR 10.11(5)(a).
+the parent fails to comply with the requirements for continuing child care financial assistance listed in 606 CMR 10.10(4).

 Preliminary Review.

 Notification.
-Within seven Days of receipt of the Parent's request for review, the EEC Review Officer shall notify the Subsidy Administrator of the Request for Review, and shall request that the Subsidy Administrator submit evidence in support of his or her determination.
-The EEC Review Officer shall also notify the Parent and the Subsidy Administrator whether the subsidized child care shall continue pending the outcome of the review.
+Within seven days of receipt of the parent's request for review, the EEC Review Officer shall notify the Family Access Administrator of the request for review, and shall request that the Family Access Administrator submit evidence in support of their determination.
+EEC’s Review Officer shall also notify the parent and the Family Access Administrator whether the child care financial assistance shall continue pending the outcome of the review.

 Response.
-Within seven Days of the date of notification from the EEC the Subsidy Administrator must submit to the EEC Review Officer evidence in support of his or her decision, action or inaction which allegedly forms the basis for the Parent's request for review.
+Within seven days of the date of notification from EEC, the Family Access Administrator must submit to EEC’s Review Officer evidence in support of their decision, action or inaction which allegedly forms the basis for the parent's request for review.

 Record.
-The case record shall consist of any evidence submitted by the Subsidy Administrator, any evidence submitted by the Parent, and, if applicable, any evidence obtained by the EEC Review Officer including, but not limited to, documentary evidence obtained from local, state, and/or federal agencies.
+The case record shall consist of any evidence submitted by the Family Access Administrator, any evidence submitted by the parent, and, if applicable, any evidence obtained by EEC’s Review Officer including, but not limited to, documentary evidence obtained from local, state, and/or federal agencies.

 Decisions.